-SAS helps organisations unlock the unrealised potential of their analytics investment
+SAS helps organizations unlock the unrealized potential of their analytics investment

 Comprehensive offering addresses costly business challenge as more than half of a data scientist’s work never gets beyond the lab

-According to IDC, only 35 per cent of organisations indicate that analytical models are fully deployed in production.* This results in wasted effort and wasted money.
-With organisations investing approximately $189.1 billion in analytics this year alone, the deployment of analytical models and generating value from data is more critical than ever.
+According to IDC, only 35% of organizations indicate that analytical models are fully deployed in production.* This results in wasted effort and wasted money.
+With organizations investing approximately $189.1 billion in analytics this year alone, the deployment of analytical models and generating value from data is more critical than ever.
 SAS, the leader in analytics, is helping businesses complete the last mile of analytics and reach their goals through new offerings, services and education.

-Jim Goodnight, CEO of SAS, said: “This is because data doesn’t drive an organisation, decisions do.
+Jim Goodnight, CEO of SAS, said: “This is because data doesn’t drive an organization, decisions do.
 And we know analytically-driven decisions are better.
-Analytical models can detect credit-card fraud, manage banking risk, improve marketing accuracy, identify promising drug therapies and so much more.
+Analytical models can detect credit-card fraud, manage banking risk, improve marketing accuracy and so much more.
 SAS knows how to work with companies to finish this last mile and put their analytics, AI and data investments to work.”

 Running the last mile with SAS

-As organisations accelerate adoption of AI and machine learning, analytical assets and models are rapidly multiplying.
+As organizations accelerate adoption of AI and machine learning, analytical assets and models are rapidly multiplying.
 In recent years model development has become more prevalent to solve business problems, but deployment and governance remains the final hurdle.
-SAS helps organisations across the entire analytics lifecycle – from automated model development that is not only transparent, but customisable, to model explainability in plain English, to model deployment.
+SAS helps organizations across the entire analytics lifecycle – from automated model development that is not only transparent, but customizable, to model explainability in plain English, to model deployment.

 Customer-centricity is equally important in an evolving retail landscape.
 Connect Financial Services (CFS), a subsidiary of the JD Group and Pepkor, the largest non-grocery retailer in South Africa, use SAS to gain the competitive edge.
 The JD Group, with more than 850 stores operating across four countries, receives a large number of customer credit applications each day.
 By automating much of the credit decisioning process with machine learning and advanced analytics, CFS can make relevant offers to customers while still mitigating risk to the retailer.